Near Virginia City in Madison County, Montana — The American West (Mountains)

 Erected by Montana Department of Transportation.

 Location.
 45° 18.847′ N, 111° 58.812′ W. Marker is near Virginia City, Montana, in Madison County.
 Marker is on State Highway 287 half a mile north of Brown's Gulch Road, on the left when traveling north.
+Marker is located in a pull-out on the west side of the highway.
 Touch for map.
-Marker is located in a pull-out on the west side of the highway.
 Marker is in this post office area: Virginia City MT 59755, United States of America.
+Touch for directions.

 Also see . . .